| |

 In the past Buddhist Masters taught 'to listen to the listener', like

-are an example of focussing on Unstruck Sound (See Masters
+of Guru Buddhapada are an example of focussing on Unstruck Sound

 In

-Trichen Rinpoche, teacher of H.H.
-Dalai Lama XIV comfirmed that
+Chogye Trichen Rinpoche, teacher of H.H.
+Dalai Lama XIV comfirmed

-a picture of the most famous master of the interreligious ashram Dera
+this by declaring while seeing a picture of the most famous master of

-path Great Master walked, is the path of Surat Shabd Yoga.
+The path Rinpoche referred to is the path of Surat Shabd Yoga.

-initiates people of all faith in this Dharma of hearing OHM,
+Beas - still initiates people of all faith in this Dharma of

 to Nirvana of